the-dilo/micrometre-software-development-stack/README.md

 # Scripst  used to setup Ubuntu 16.04.<h1>

-* Chroot-systemd-nspawn
-chroot in systemd container
+* Chroot-systemd-nspawn this will creat a chroot in systemd container.

 eclipse-che with docker
 eclipse cloud IDE docker with persistent data volume